oxylus-tech/oxylus/docs/source/guide/20-frontend.rst

     </script>

+What does happens here?

+- Property ``headers``: this list fields to be rendered by list views (table, card, etc.).
+- Slots with name prefixed ``item.`` will be used to render fields by list views.
+- Other slots will be nested under the ``OxModelPanel`` components, allowing for extensibility.
+  You may want to filter some properly, for example ``list.filters``.
+- The ``detail.edit`` view is provided for viewing/creating/updating a single item.
+In this view, you will provide the component used for edition (see next section).

 .. note::
     Regarding user permissions, using the attributes provided by ``model.meta``, the different components will automatically check for user allowances.
 For example, if user has right to view but not edit an object,